IBC2018: Telcos debate how best to take advantage of the forthcoming roll out of 5G services.

 “We don’t want to be the dumb pipe for others” Matt Stagg, BT Sport

-He admitted that KT had no interest in acquiring expensive TV rights to key events, adding that KT was talking to the TV rights-holders about exploiting and sharing some of these speciality opportunities for 5G usage.
+He admitted that KT Corporation had no interest in acquiring expensive TV rights to key events, adding that KT Corporation was talking to the TV rights-holders about exploiting and sharing some of these speciality opportunities for 5G usage.

-KT was also opening city centre retail shops where consumers could test and try 5G services.
-KT was also in discussion with sports federations about including its 5G-based VR/AR and similar applications.
+KT Corporation was also opening city centre retail shops where consumers could test and try 5G services.
+KT Corporation was also in discussion with sports federations about including its 5G-based VR/AR and similar applications.
 However, they were also focusing on potential B2B users and uses for the new bandwidth.
 “Enterprises first, then evolving to consumers,” he said.

 BT Sport Director of Mobile Strategy Matt Stagg said that 5G represented an alternate route for the ‘last mile’ to consumer homes.